spikying/chptr/README.md

   $ chptr edit [CHAPTERIDS]

 ARGUMENTS
-  CHAPTERIDS  Chapter number(s) to modify, comma-separated.
+  CHAPTERIDS  Chapter number(s) to modify, comma-separated or dash-separated for a range.

 OPTIONS
   -N, --notify                    show a notification box when command is completed.